Sport Injury Claims

 - Resulted from the negligence of a responsible party

 To make a successful claim, your solicitor will be responsible for presenting a strong case that highlights the liability of the defendant and the severity of the in injuries and losses that you have sustained.
-We have an exceptional level of experience in this field and have worked on some common sports injury claims including those relating to:
+Some of the most common sports injury claims including those relating to:

 - Illegal and violent tackles